As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If the object you use is scratching the rock, you know the hardness of that particular stone.

 Any rock with a hardness of 5 to 7 will take a nice polish.
-Harder rocks will display a gloss finish, while softer stones will get smooth and rounded but with no polish.
+Harder rocks will have a gloss finish, while softer stones will get smooth and rounded without polish.

 TIP: If you are interested in buying a Mohs hardness test kit, I wrote an article about the best 3 Mohs test kits where you will find all the information you need before the purchase.
 Find out more in the article below: